John Mogg (British Army officer): Second World War

-9DLI saw further action at the Falaise pocket, the crossing of the Albert Canal and at Gheel, Belgium.
-On 23 September, 151st Brigade was ordered to move north and east of Eindhoven with 231st Brigade to guard the right flank of Operation Market Garden.
-In November 1944 151st Brigade was disbanded and some units return to Britain.
-However 9DLI was reinforced and transferred to 7th Armoured Division, 131st Infantry Brigade, as a motorised battalion fighting at the Roer Triangle in January 1945 and the town of Ibbenbüren in March.
-9DLI ended the war near Hamburg.
+The 9th DLI saw further action at the Falaise Pocket, the crossing of the Albert Canal and at Gheel, Belgium.
+On 23 September, the 151st Brigade was ordered to move north and east of Eindhoven with the 231st Brigade to guard the right flank of Operation Market Garden.
+In November 1944, the 151st Brigade was disbanded and some units returned to Britain.
+However the 9th DLI was reinforced and transferred to the 7th Armoured Division, 131st Infantry Brigade, as a motorised battalion fighting at the Roer Triangle in January 1945 and the town of Ibbenbüren in March.
+The 9th DLI ended the war near Hamburg.

-Post War
+Post war

-In 1945 he attended the Staff College, Camberley as a student.
+In 1945 Mogg attended the Staff College, Camberley, as a student.
 After two years in Germany as GSO1, 7th Armoured Division, he returned to the Staff College as a member of the Directing Staff.
-From 1950-52 he was Commanding Officer (CO) of the 10th Battalion, Parachute Regiment.
+From 1950 to 1952 he was commanding officer of the 10th Battalion, Parachute Regiment.
 In 1952 he became Chief Instructor at the School of Infantry at Warminster and from 1954 to 1956 was GSO1 at the Imperial Defence College.
-From 1958 he Commanded, 28th Commonwealth Infantry Brigade Group in the final stages of the Malayan Emergency, where he received the Meritorious Medal from the Sultan of Perak.
-On return he was appointed Director of Combat Development at the War Office and promoted to Major General.
+From 1958 he commanded the 28th Commonwealth Infantry Brigade Group in the final stages of the Malayan Emergency, where he received the Meritorious Medal from the Sultan of Perak.
+On return to the United Kingdom,he was appointed Director of Combat Development at the War Office and promoted to major general.